nerc-project/nerc-docs/docs/migration-moc-to-nerc/Step4.md

 ## Delete NERC Container `<ContainerName>`

-Remove the Container created i.e. `<ContainerName>` on NERC side with an unique name during migration to mirror the Volume from MOC to NERC.
+Remove the Container created i.e. `<ContainerName>` on NERC side with a unique name during migration to mirror the Volume from MOC to NERC.
 Replace the `<ContainerName>` field with your own container name created during migration process: